Ashutosh-star-bit/ashutosh-web-assigment1/README.md

 ## 🤝 Contributing

 Contributions, feature requests, and suggestions are welcome!
-Feel free to fork the repository and submit a pull request for improvements, especially adding CSS for a polished look.
+Feel free to fork the repository and submit a pull request for improvements, especially adding for a polished look.

 1. Fork the Project.
 2. Create your Feature Branch (`git checkout -b feature/AddStyling`).